Travel to Seattle?

 Although Seattle is a green, clean city, the street system is a hilly, jumbly nightmare for tourist walkers or and cyclists, though Metro Transit encourages bikers with secure parking at some transit stops, and bike racks on most buses.

 However there are efficient, public transport systems available, such as the Seattle Center Monorail ( quick links from downtown to Seattle Center), and SoundTransit's buses, commuter trains and the new light rail service.

-A Seattle catering truck (specialising in pork, it seems)
+A Seattle catering truck (specialising in bacon it seems).

 good and of many kinds, but sea food in particular.

-Head Downtown to Belltown for the most exclusive city nosh, Pike
+Head Downtown to Belltown for the most exclusive cuisine, Pike

-Square Market for fresh sea critters, and the International District
+Square Market for fresh sea food and the International District

 Chinese New Year, International District.